Top Questions to Ask an Interviewer in a QA Testing Interview?

 I once worked for a banking company that would not let in any devices with memory, Bluetooth, or data services in them.
 I went through a whole year feeling like a juvenile delinquent who was refused a connection with the world.
 Good for me, it was a consulting engagement.

 Had I been a permanent employee, I would have quit and moved on.
-Sometimes, the chemistry has to work, even at an organization’s culture level.
+Sometimes, chemistry has to work, even at an organization’s culture level.
 It helps to find out about it in advance.

 Category 3: The Steps Following The Interview